WEEE-Open/tarallo/README.md

 the APIs, and `tarallo_test`, which is populated and used only when running PHPUnit tests.

+If you're upgrading from a previous version, run `vagrant provision --provision-with db_update,test_db_update` (or `make dbupdate` which does the same thing) to run the schema update script, both on the development and test database.
+If the VM is not running, just start it, no other commands required: the update script runs automatically on each boot.

 The `vagrant-vbguest` plugin is required because the default CentOS 7 image lacks VirtualBox additions, needed for folder sharing.
 CentOS was chosen since that's what we're using on the production server.